interactiveaudiolab/interactiveaudiolab.github.io/collections/_projects-interfaces/audacity.md

 ### Usage Example - Upmixing and Remixing with Source Separation

-Here, we use the source separation models built-in with Audacity to create a collage of pop songs, taking instruments and vocals from different artists, and remixing them to create a new work. (*todo*)
+Here, we use the source separation models built-in with Audacity to create a collage of pop songs, taking instruments and vocals from different artists, and remixing them to create a new work.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/muEOJqGSYVk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!-- ### Related publications -->